comdex-official/networks/mainnet/comdex-1/README.md

 aria2c -x5 'paste your link here'
 ```

-* Download archive from our servers.
-Edit the URL for downloading latest snapshot based on the format (ie.,comdex-1-archive-YYYY/MM/DD.tar.gz)
+* Download the archives from our servers.
+Edit the URL suffix for downloading latest snapshot based on the given format (ie.,comdex-1-archive-YYYY/MM/DD.tar.gz)

 For example :
 ```